 “People (especially in London and probably other big cities) who don’t have these wood sunglasses will express high levels of jealousy towards you.
 They’re a real head turner.
 So be noticed, and be cheeky as a fox.”

 They come with polarized, shatterproof polycarbonate lenses that offer 100% UVA/UVB protection, and ever pair has stainless steel spring hinges.
-But wait, there’s more: These babies float.
+And it gets better: These babies float.

 Based in Sudbury, Canada, Mitchell Made is another designer that crafts beautiful wood and bamboo sunglasses by hand.
 Their styles are unique, but with a vintage feel.
 Mitchell Made ships their sunglasses with a faux leather case.